BechirZalila/linux-qemu-trusted-firmware/README.md

 => saveenv
 ```

 This writes the environment to uboot.env on the FAT partition (since we configured that).
-Now, upon next boot, U-Boot will automatically execute bootcmd after a timeout, which will load the kernel and dtb and boot Linux without manual intervention.
+Now, upon next boot, U-Boot will automatically execute `bootcmd` after a timeout, which will load the kernel and dtb and boot Linux without manual intervention.
 You can test this by resetting QEMU (if at the QEMU monitor, type reset, or simply exit and re-run QEMU).
 U-Boot should count down and then boot Linux.

 ### 5. Prepare the Root Filesystem

 The Linux kernel by itself is not useful without a root filesystem.
 For the root filesystem, we use BusyBox, which provides a suite of Unix utilities and can serve as PID1 (init process).
-BusyBox can be built as a single static binary implementing essential commands (sh, ls, etc.), ideal for an embedded system.
+BusyBox can be built as a single static binary implementing essential commands (`sh`, `ls`, etc.), ideal for an embedded system.

 Download and extract BusyBox (1.36.1 is used here):